 - What would it mean if he changed careers?

-- Would his folks be disappointed if he changed careers?
+- Would his parents be disappointed in him?

 - Would people look at him as if he was a fool to throw away four years of college?